During the acute period of infection, the level of virus in a person's blood is very high as their body is not yet able to mount an immune response.

 An acute HIV infection may have initial flu-like symptoms such as swollen glands, sore throat, and fever.

 When to see a doctor

 The signs of acute HIV infection can be easily mistaken for the symptoms of different illnesses.
-Unfortunately, conventional HIV tests do not detect acute HIV infection so misdiagnoses are common.
+Conventional HIV tests may not detect acute HIV infection, so misdiagnoses are common.

 If a person experiences these symptoms and they think they may have recently been exposed to HIV, they should speak to their doctor about what testing options are available.

 The most common HIV tests are unable to detect HIV at the acute infection stage.
 This is because the tests are typically designed to detect the HIV-specific antibodies that are produced by the immune system during a process called seroconversion.

 It can take as little as a few weeks or as many as a few months for a person's body to develop these antibodies.
 This means that someone who has recently been infected with HIV and is tested during the acute infection stage may not be diagnosed as HIV-positive.

 However, a screening method called nucleic acid amplification testing or detecting an HIV-viral load (the amount of HIV in the bloodstream) can help to detect HIV infection in people who have been recently infected.

 Tests that use p24 antigen detection can also help detect HIV infection before antibodies are produced.

 Unprotected sex and shared needle drug use may increase the risk of contracting HIV.